-Principle of Full Competition
+Principle of Full Competence

-The principle of full competition or “Arm’s Length” that governs transfer pricing is based on the fact that prices agreed in transactions between related parties must be in line with market values.
+Also named Arm’s Length Principle, which governs Transfer Pricing, is based on prices agreeing upon in transactions among related parties must be in accordance with market values.

-Scope of Application of Transfer Pricing in Uruguay
+Transfer Pricing Application Scope in Uruguay

 Definition of Related Parties in Uruguay

-- When two or more entities have indistinctly
+- When two or more entities have indistinctly:

 - An entity assumes the losses or expenses of others.

 An entity resident or domiciled in countries or jurisdictions with low or no taxation or preferential regimes is also considered a related party in accordance with Article 40 of Title IV.

 Transfer Pricing Methods in Uruguay

 In order to establish whether transactions carried out among related entities are in line with market prices, the legislation in Uruguay has established 5 methodologies.